Mikiemm/portfolio/projects/01_design-s.md

 * Prototyping _(low to high fidelity)_

 ## User Research
-Based on a couple of interviews with a target group (industrial and product design students) I made a persona that you can view below.
+To understand better for whom I'm designing, I conducted a couple of interviews with a target group (industrial design students).
+Based on that, I made a persona you can view below.

 ![Persona](./images/design-s/persona.jpg)